broadinstitute/warp/pipelines/cemba/cemba_methylcseq/CEMBA.methods.md

 # CEMBA_v1.0 Publication Methods

-Below we provide a sample methods sections for a publication.
+Below we provide a sample methods section for a publication.
 For the complete pipeline documentation, see the [CEMBA README](README.md).

 ### Methods